Barcode scanner: the logistic superweapon for goods handling and modern production processes

 Before the development and use of barcodes, inventory management and warehousing were rather cumbersome.
 Using long lists on paper, the inventory had to be compared with the incoming and outgoing goods.
 With the introduction of the barcodes, the entire warehousing could be implemented with EDP support.
 This resulted in enormous advantages for every company that runs a warehouse.
 These advantages have had an impact on the following points in particular:

-- When incoming and outgoing goods are received, the goods are scanned using the existing barcode using a hand scanner.
+- Incoming and outgoing goods- When incoming and outgoing goods are received, the goods are scanned using the existing barcode using a hand scanner.
 Due to the electronic processing, the inventory in the inventory management system is updated immediately, and access is immediately visible to every employee.
 In outgoing goods, it is exactly the opposite: every outgoing good are recorded in the EDP immediately after the barcode has been scanned, which reduces the inventory.

-- The use of barcodes in incoming and outgoing goods enables permanent inventory control.
+- Permanent inventory control- The use of barcodes in incoming and outgoing goods enables permanent inventory control.
 This means that sales staff can see at any time which goods are still in stock and which have to be reordered.
 The inventory control is also helpful with the prescribed inventory: a target list is available and can be compared with the manually controlled actual status.
 In this way, for example, theft can be proven.

 Use of barcodes in the mail order